 Filers do not calculate, in this Worksheet, the amounts that they must contribute.
 The administrators will use the revenue information on the Worksheet to calculate a funding base and individual contributions for each support mechanism.
 Individual contributions are determined by the use of "factors" -- factors reflect the total funding requirement of a particular mechanism divided by the total contribution base for that mechanism.
-Information on the contribution bases and individual filer contributions are shown in Figure 4.
+Information on the contributions are shown in Figure 4.